-A single MaxL statement looks similar to an English sentence; for example, create or replace user <user-name> identified by <password>;
+A single MaxL statement looks similar to an English sentence; for example,

+'''

+create or replace user <user-name> identified by <password>;

+'''

-In order for Essbase to receive and parse the MaxL statements, you must "pass" them to the Essbase OLAP Server using either the MaxL Shell (essmsh) or a Perl program that uses the MaxL Perl Module.
+In order for Hyperion Essbase to receive and parse the MaxL statements, you must "pass" them to the Essbase server using either the MaxL Command Shell (essmsh) or a Perl program that uses the Essbase Perl extension.

-For more information about the MaxL language, see Chapter 2, "About the MaxL Language," and the MaxL Language Reference in the Technical Reference in the docs directory.
+For more information about the MaxL language, see Chapter 2, "About the MaxL Language," and the online MaxL Language Reference in your DOCS directory.

-The MaxL Shell
+The MaxL Command Shell

-The MaxL Shell (essmsh in the bin directory) is a native command-line interpreter that can be run interactively or in batch mode.
+The MaxL Command Shell (essmsh in the bin directory) is a native command-line interpreter that can be run interactively or in batch mode.
 This shell has many advanced features similar to those found in UNIX shells, including script nesting, output logging, shell escapes, command-line arguments, variable interpolation, and the ability to accept input from the output of other programs.

-As with ESSCMD, the MaxL Shell enables you to work interactively or in batch mode.
-The MaxL Shell has many advanced features to offer, and is easier to learn than ESSCMD.
-The MaxL Shell is an efficient choice for performing automated Essbase tasks using MaxL.
+As with ESSCMD, the MaxL Command Shell enables you to work interactively or in batch mode.
+The MaxL Command Shell has many advanced features to offer, and is easier to learn than ESSCMD.
+The MaxL Command Shell is an efficient choice for performing automated Essbase tasks using MaxL.

-The following is an example of a MaxL script, sent to Essbase via the MaxL Shell.
+The following is an example of a MaxL script, sent to Essbase via the MaxL Command Shell.
 This script creates a user, creates a filter, and then assigns the filter to the user.
 Note that all MaxL scripts must begin with a login to the Essbase system, which must be running.